smortezah/Phoenix-Inv-Repeat/README.md

 ## CITATION
 Please cite the following papers, if you use <i>Phoenix</i>:
 * M. Hosseini, D. Pratas and A.J.
-Pinho, "On the role of inverted repeats in DNA sequence similarity," *11'th International Conference on Practical Applications of Computational Biology & Bioinformatics (PACBB)*, Springer, June 2017. [**Accepted**]
+Pinho, "On the role of inverted repeats in DNA sequence similarity," *11'th International Conference on Practical Applications of Computational Biology & Bioinformatics (PACBB)*, Springer, June 2017.

 ## ISSUES
 Please let me know if there is any issues, at [issues]